top of page

 Beijing, China

-After graduating from university, I set up my own startup where I provided training courses in Chinese language and culture to foreign expats and diplomats.
-I was young and free, life was full of adventures and inspiration, and the future meant that sky was the limit.
+Immediately after graduating from university, I set up my own startup where I provided consultancy services and language and culture trainings to foreign expats and diplomats.
+I was young and free, life was full of adventure and inspiration, and the future meant that the sky was the limit.
 We live only once in our 20s, and mine was a true bliss.

 1998 - 2003